gavinmcfarland/plugma/docs/migration/v2/README.md

 # Migrating from v1 to v2

-Plugma v2 fixes bugs and adds a new testing feature.
+Plugma v2 fixes bugs and introduces a new add-on feature.

 ## Updating Plugma dependecy